-

 Independent introduction to all open exhibitions.

-Exhibitions and one school program €9.00/pupil
+Exhibitions and one school program or one planetarium film €9.00/pupil

 Payment and payment methods